This post may contain affiliate links. For more information, please read my disclosure policy.

 - Set the buzzer for 15 minutes and race the clock.
 Can you have the house tidy before the buzzer goes off?

-- Download and print the daily task list
+- Download and print the weekly cleaning checklist.

 - After breakfast take a few minutes for morning chores